Loading...

 Common questions about costs and estimates for this service.

-General contractors typically apply a markup of 10% to 20% on total project costs, including overhead and profit margins.
-This can result in a total markup of 20% to 40%.
+General contractors typically apply a markup of 10% to 20% on total project costs to cover overhead expenses like insurance, office costs, and employee salaries.
+For profit, contractors often add another 10% to 20%, leading to a total markup of 20% to 40% on project costs, reflecting the contractor's risk, expertise, and operational expenses.